 The following are the features of the Producer Company:

-- Producer members: The Producer Company is a group formed by the primary producers of farm or non-farm activities.
+Producer members: The Producer Company is a group formed by the primary producers engaged in farm or non-farm activities.

-- Legal: It is a legal entity and is registered body.
+Legal: It is a legal entity and registered body.

-- Aim: The main motive of Producer Company is benefit of the member producers.
+Aim: The main motive of Producer Company is to benefit the member producers.

-The NABARD, SFAC and other government departments aiming at producer sector benefits support for the promotion of PO.
-The corporates and Domestic and International Aid Agencies have also joined hands in improving the conditions for the producers.
+The NABARD, SFAC and other government departments aimed at producer sector benefits, support the promotion of POs.
+The Corporate and Domestic & International Aid Agencies have also joined hands in improving the conditions of the producers.
 These provide the financial and/or technical support to the Producer Organisation Promoting Institution (POPI) for promotion and hand-holding of the PO.

 The following are the benefits of the Producer company:

-- Allotment of equity shares: The members receive the value of produce as determined by the Board of Producer Company.
+Allotment of equity shares: The members can be allotted shares basis the value of produce as determined by the Board of Producer Company.

 Difference between Producer Company, Public Limited Company and Private Limited Company